Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ```

 ## Key concepts
+Common uses of the Table service included:
+* Storing TBs of structured data capable of serving web scale applications
+* Storing datasets that do not require complex joins, foreign keys, or stored procedures and can be de-normalized for fast access
+* Quickly querying data using a clustered index
+* Accessing data using the OData protocol and LINQ filter expressions

 The following components make up the Azure Data Tables Service:
 * The account
 * A table within the account, which contains a set of entities